redsanket/spark/external/hadoop/guide/yarn/scheduling/preemption/inter-queue-preemption.rst

 *Note:* All the configurations are prefixed by ``yarn.resourcemanager``.

-The CapacityScheduler supports preemption of container from the queues whose resource usage is more than their guaranteed capacity.
+The CapacityScheduler supports preemption of containers from the queues whose resource usage is more than their guaranteed capacity.
 The following configuration parameters need to be enabled in ``yarn-site.xml`` for supporting preemption of application containers.

-.. table:: `All configuration are prefixed by yarn.resourcemanager.scheduler.monitor`
+.. table:: `All configurations are prefixed by yarn.resourcemanager.scheduler.monitor`
   :widths: auto

   +--------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+